Tom Trail

-Thomas 'Tom' F. Trail (born July 29, 1935, in Moscow, Idaho) is a former Republican Idaho State Representative from 1996 to 2012.
+Thomas 'Tom' Floyd Trail (July 29, 1935 – November 2, 2023) was a Republican Idaho State Representative from 1996 to 2012.

 Education

 Trail graduated from Moscow High School and earned his bachelor's degree in animal science from the University of Idaho.
 He earned his master's degree from the University of Maryland and earned his doctorate in experimental psychology from Montana State University.